 Update your details

 If you have recently moved house, or need to update your enrolment details, you need to complete an enrolment form.

 Special Enrolment provisions

 Electors may be enrolled under one of the following categories:

 - Persons unable to sign their name due to physical incapacity.

-Some electors may also be able to register as a general early voter (external site PDF 1.5 MB).
+Some electors may also be able to register as a general early voter (external site PDF, external link).
 Eligible electors can apply to have postal voting packages automatically sent to them for future election events.

 Local government elections